pavankalyanm07/pavankalyanm07/README.md

-# Hi there, I'm Pavan Kalyan 👋
+# Hi there, Welcome to my GitHub Profile 👋

 ### Data Analyst

-📞 980-533-5623 | 📧 kalyanreddym07@gmail.com
 ---

-## Summary
+## About Me

-I am a Data Analyst with over 3 years of experience in data analysis of structured and unstructured data, data acquisition, data validation, predictive modeling, and data visualization.
-I have developed interactive visualizations and dashboards in Tableau, Power BI, and Excel, leading to a 25% increase in data-driven decision-making.
+I'm Pavan Kalyan, a passionate Data Analyst with over three years of experience in analyzing both structured and unstructured data.
+My expertise lies in data acquisition, validation, predictive modeling, and visualization.
+I have a proven track record of developing interactive visualizations and dashboards that have significantly improved data-driven decision-making within organizations.

 ---

-## Experience
+## Experience 💼

-**Principal Financial, NC | Data Analyst**
+**Principal Financial | Data Analyst**
 *Aug 2023 – Current*

 - Built data warehouses on AWS Redshift to store and analyze insurance data for trend analysis and reporting.